-6. Is it possible for a friend to pick up our child?
-Just in case of emergencies.
-Never know, you may one day need a co-worker to pick up your child.
+6. Is it possible for a friend to pick up our child in case of emergencies?
+Never know if you may one day need a friend or co-worker to pick up your child.
 Things happen.

 7. What is your staff-to-child ratio?
 That’s a good one as new accreditation is being put into place throughout Australia.